Chili crisp stir fry noodles with bok choy and green onions in a ceramic bowl, jar of Fly by Jing chili crisp alongside

 1/3 cup sliced green onions

 1. Bring a large pot of water to a boil.
-Add noodles and cook for 2 minutes, or according to package directions, until tender but still slightly al dente.
+Cook the noodles for 2 minutes or according to package directions until tender but still slightly al dente.
 Drain, spread out on a rimmed baking sheet, and toss with 1 tsp oil to prevent sticking.
 Let cool.

-2. In a small bowl, whisk together soy sauce, hoisin sauce, and Sriracha.
+2. In a small bowl, whisk together the soy sauce, hoisin sauce, and sriracha.
 Set aside.

 3. Heat a wok on high until smoking.
-Working with one type of vegetable at a time, add no more than 2 cups to the wok.
-Stir-fry until lightly charred at the edges.
+Working with one type of vegetable at a time, add no more than 2 cups to the wok and stir fry until lightly charred at the edges.
 Add a little oil near the end of cooking, then remove to a plate once tender-crisp.
-Let the wok reheat between batches as needed.
-Repeat until all vegetables, including onions, are cooked.
+Let the wok reheat between batches.
+Repeat until all vegetables including onions are cooked.

-4. Add cooked noodles to the wok and stir-fry for a few minutes, adding extra oil as needed, until they develop some crispy edges.
+4. Add the cooked noodles to the wok and stir fry for a few minutes, adding extra oil as needed, until they develop some crispy edges.

-5. Push noodles to the side of the wok.
-Add garlic, ginger, and a little extra oil to the empty space.
-Cook for 1 minute, or until fragrant.
+5. Push the noodles to the side of the wok.
+Add the garlic, ginger, and a little extra oil to the empty space and cook for 1 minute until fragrant.

-6. Pour in the sauce and use tongs to toss the noodles until evenly coated.
-Return the cooked vegetables to the pan, add chili crisp, and toss again.
+6. Pour in the sauce and toss the noodles until evenly coated.
+Return the cooked vegetables to the pan, add the chili crisp, and toss again.

 7. Sprinkle with green onions and serve with extra chili crisp on the side.